-Use this form to calculate your federal tax payable under alternative minimum tax for 2023.
+Use this form to calculate your federal tax payable under alternative minimum tax (AMT) for 2024.
 If you are completing a return for a trust, use T3 Schedule 12, Minimum Tax.

 Attach a completed copy of this form to your return.